K3WLBUDDY/dot-Files/README.md

-# dot-Files
+# dot-files
-Personal Vim and i3 dot files.
-You shouldn't be using them.
-Unless you want to.
-Idk
+Vim, i3wm and Windows Terminal dot files I use on my setups